Build for Windows under Ubuntu MinGW CMake

-In this article, I will describe the process of building libraries and applications for Windows using the MinGW32 toolchain on Ubuntu.
+In this note I will describe the process of building libraries and applications for Windows using the MinGW32 toolchain on Ubuntu.

 Install wine, mingw: